cogentcore/core/docs/content/events.md

 ### Show

 A show event is triggered when the [[scene]] containing a widget is first shown to a user.
-It is also sent whenever a major content managing widget such as [[tabs]] or [[pages]] shows a new tab/page/element (through [[doc:core.WidgetBase.Shown]]).
+It is also sent whenever a major content managing widget such as [[tabs]] or [[pages]] shows a new tab/page/element (it is sent using [[doc:core.WidgetBase.Shown]]).
 It is often used to do things that only work once everything is configured and visible, or for expensive actions that should only happen when truly necessary.

 ```Go
 ts := core.NewTabs(b)